First Configuration

 On this page

 Once the Curity Identity Server has been installed, it is time to configure it for the first time.
-This tutorial shows how to set up the basic configuration so that the Curity Identity Server has the required elements for running OAuth and OpenID Connect flows.
+The following video tutorial shows how to set up the basic configuration so that the Curity Identity Server has the required elements for running OAuth and OpenID Connect flows.

 The Basic Setup Wizard

 and the password you set during the installation.
-If the system is not yet configured, you will see an option to use the basic setup wizard.
-First, you are prompted for the system type:
+Click on Run Basic Setup.
+If the system is not yet configured, you will see the basic setup wizard.
+When getting started, you can select all default options to complete the wizard.
+The following sections explain more about the options.

-If you are using the Standalone Token Handler, select the Token Handler only
+if you are only using the Standalone Token Handler.

 License Key